Posted in category: Miniature Plants.

 Buy Watch Chain Plant for Fairy Gardens

-I purchased my watch chain plant locally a number of years ago.
+I purchased my watch chain plant locally a number of years ago but there’s at least 3 different vendors selling live watch chain plants on Amazon.

 Understand What You’re Buying